 You can sign up for the Inventory Placement Service and send all of your eligible inventory to a single receive center or fulfillment center (see the Inventory placement exceptions section below).
 When the shipment arrives, it is split up and sent to different fulfillment centers for you.
 A per-item service fee applies.

 When you use the Inventory Placement Service, the destination receive center or fulfillment center is determined by Amazon.
 You cannot choose the receive center or fulfillment center to which you send your shipment.
 The destination chosen by Amazon may vary from shipment to shipment.

 To change your inventory placement settings:

 Tip: Any in-progress shipments are not affected when you change your inventory placement option.
 The new setting applies only to shipments created after you update your settings.
-In order to apply this change to your current shipment, delete the shipping plan and then recreate it after you change your settings.
-To quickly recreate your shipping plan, in Shipping Queue, select Deleted/canceled, and then click the shipping plan that you want.
-On Send/Replenish Inventory page, at the bottom left, click Duplicate.
+In order to apply this change to your current shipment, delete the shipping plan and then re-create it after you change your settings.
+To quickly re-create your shipping plan, in the Shipping Queue, select Deleted/canceled, and then click the shipping plan that you want.
+On the Send/Replenish Inventory page, at the bottom left, click Duplicate.